indoha-commits/AutoEvolve/engines/g2/MEDIA_INTELLIGENCE.md

 ## Security and approval

 - Download URLs must remain HTTPS and inside provider-specific host allowlists.
+- Coverr search results retain a provider API URL; the short-lived storage URL is requested only for the selected asset.
 - Downloads have media-specific byte limits.
 - Images are decoded, videos are inspected with FFprobe, JSON is parsed and SVG signatures are checked.